Save the Springmount Ravine

 We formed the Springmount Collective in response to this threat, and built a coalition between the tenants at risk, nearly 100 concerned neighbours, and all three levels of government, including Toronto's Urban Forestry and Legal Services departments who also opposed the development.

-Over the past year, we have been engaged in an extended legal battle with the developer, culminating in a series of hearings at the Committee of Adjustments and the Toronto Local Appeal Body (TLAB).
-Through countless hours of hard work and smart strategy, our team defeated the developer in the first two rounds, and the developer then withdrew their appeal one week before the third and final hearing.
+For over a year, we were engaged in an extended legal battle with the developer, culminating in a series of hearings at the Committee of Adjustments and the Toronto Local Appeal Body (TLAB).
+Through countless hours of hard work and smart strategy, our team defeated the developer in the first two rounds.
+The developer then withdrew their appeal one week before the third and final hearing.

 The Toronto Star recently ran a feature on us and our work: Street fight pits residents against developer in battle to save homes

-All of this was crucial in winning at TLAB, but it required some team members to set aside their careers and work on the case full time for days, and sometimes weeks at a time, which took a financial toll well beyond our legal fees.
-As such, a portion of your donation will help offset lost wages for those team members so they can continue their work in protecting the Springmount Ravine.
+In order to win at TLAB, some team members needed to set aside their careers and work on the case full time for days, and sometimes weeks at a time, which took a financial toll well beyond the tenant's legal fees.
+A portion of your donation will help offset lost wages for those team members to continue their work in protecting the Springmount Ravine.

 Our victories have earned us a temporary reprieve, but the neighbourhood, the escarpment, and the tenants are still at risk from future development applications.
-Your donation will help us continue to work towards finding a positive, sustainable solution that can benefit many instead of just a few.
+Your donation will also help us continue to offset some of the unseen costs of finding a positive, sustainable solution that can benefit many instead of just a few.

 The Springmount Collective

 Talk with us and share your views on Facebook:

 Springmount Collective Facebook Group